-This year Friends of Strathmore School (FOSS) have raised funds to enhance the pupils' environment, providing specialised classroom resources including trikes, scooters and the storage thereon.
-FOSS has also part funded the 6th Form Leavers celebration and funded sessions with Music for Autism.
 FOSS is a chosen beneficiary of the Victoria Foundation (a local based charity) which this year has part-funded the investment in adapted bikes and trikes.
-Previously, in conjunction with the school, FOSS hosts and part funds family focused social events to strengthen parental engagement.
-COVID-19 restriction have curtailed any parental engagement.
+Previously, in conjunction with the school, FOSS hosts and part funds family focused social events to strengthen staff commitment and parental engagement.
+COVID-19 restriction have curtailed some parental engagement.

 Throughout the year each school usually holds several fund-raising events to support national charities and also a range of other smaller local charities, often decided on by the individual school councils.

 Due to the impact of COVID-19 these activities were severely curtailed.
 Fund raising can be school wide or class specific and staff regularly engage in fund raising for charities of their own choice.